kev065/customer-support-agent/README.md

 The system is composed of several key components that work together:

-- **`agent/`:** python application built with FastAPI.
-It serves the main API, handles all LLM-related logic using LangChain, and communicates with the Postgres and Qdrant databases.
+- **`agent/customer_support_agent.py`:** python script that serves as the main file for the interactive shell. handles all LLM-related logic using LangChain, and communicates with the Postgres and Qdrant databases to handle customer queies.

 - **`agent/sync.py` (Real-time Sync Service):** background service that listens for changes in the Postgres database using the `NOTIFY`/`LISTEN` mechanism.
 When a record (e.g., a product) is created, updated, or deleted, this service immediately processes the change, generates a new vector embedding if necessary, and upserts or deletes the corresponding entry in Qdrant.

-- **`agent/backfill.py` (Data Backfill Script):** A one-time script used to populate the Qdrant database with embeddings from all the existing data in Postgres.
+- **`agent/embed.py` (Data Embedding Script):** A one-time script used to populate the Qdrant database with embeddings from all the existing data in Postgres.

 ## Setup and Installation